wemilabs/cuttypie-dev/content/blog/network-intrusion-analysis-part-3-nids-prototype.md

 - **Data Manipulation Techniques:** The prototype parses packets, extracts features (IPs, ports, flags), and uses dictionaries to track and analyze traffic patterns over time—classic data manipulation in action.
 - **Analyzes Network Traffic:** It processes live TCP packets to identify suspicious behavior.
 - **Identifies Security Threats:** Detects port scans and SYN floods based on predefined signatures.

+---

+## Conclusion

+The NIDS prototype successfully demonstrates the application of data manipulation techniques to analyze network traffic and identify potential security threats.
+It provides a foundation for further development and can be expanded to include more advanced detection methods and features.